joshmarinacci/meowlang/blog3/blog3.md

 ## Next Time

 Now all of our tests can pass and we have a real language with conditionals.
-Next time we will add a while loop and real user defined functions, which is the last component required to make Meow a full usable language.
+Next time we will add a while loop and functions, which are the last components required to make Meow a full usable language.

 I know this feels like a lot to take in.
-We added boolean expressions, blocks, and the if statement, but hopefully it feel straightforward.
+We added boolean expressions, blocks, and the if statement, but hopefully it feels straight forward.
 Each time we added a new language feature we implemented them in the same way: define what we want, add a new grammar rule, create a new AST class, add an action to the semantics, and add a test case.
 Languages can be complex, so this approach of carefully adding code and tests keeps the project organized and understandable.